Cybersecurity for the Maritime sector

 Actors and their motivation

 Knowing the APT groups, their motivations and origin countries provides a solid starting point for understanding what you are up against.
-To get a more comprehensive understanding of the threat landscape, it is important to research, map, and document your adversaries’ intentions to their modus operandi, attack methods and attack tools, as this provides more actionable information for strenghtening your defences.
+To get a more comprehensive understanding of the threat landscape, it is important to research, map, and document your adversaries’ intentions to their modus operandi, attack methods and attack tools, as this provides more actionable information for strengthening your defences.

 More detailed information on the threat landscape for this sector?